 After the application of a logic input to turn SW4 off, the ringing switch is designed to delay the change in state until the next zero-crossing.
 Once on, the switch requires a zero-current cross to turn off, and therefore should not be used to switch a pure DC signal.
 The switch will remain in the on state no matter the logic input until the next zero crossing.
 These switching characteristics will reduce and possibly eliminate overall system impulse noise normally associated with ringing switches.
-See IXYS IC Division's application note AN-144, [Impulse Noise Benefits of Line Card Access Switches](#) for more information.
+See application note [AN-144, Impulse Noise Benefits of Line Card Access Switches](#) for more information.
 The attributes of ringing switch SW4 may make it possible to eliminate the need for a zero-cross switching scheme.
-A minimum impedance of $300\ \Omega$ in series with the ringing generator is recommended.
+A minimum impedance of 300 $\Omega$ in series with the ringing generator is recommended.